low-earth-orbit/react-course-2024/notes.md

 ### 379 defer data loading

 By default, data is loaded before rendering the page.
 We sometimes want to load the page while waiting for the data to be loaded.

+## Sec 24: Deployment

+### Lazy loading with React Router

+### Deployment process

+`npm run build` produces an optimized code bundle that is ready to be updated to the app server.

+A React SPA is a "Static Website".
+Only HTML, CSS & JavaScript.
+A static side host is needed.